This guide will teach you how to use The Ansoff Matrix to help you make decisions and determine a strategy for your business.

 Igor Ansoff developed a matrix over 50 years ago that is still commonly used today by businesses and education institutes to help make decisions and pick a strategy.
 That’s obviously a good matrix!

-The Ansoff Matrix is a strategic planning framework to help businesses develop and decide upon strategies for their growth.
+The Ansoff Matrix (sometimes referred to as the Strategic Opportunity Matrix) is a strategic planning framework to help businesses develop and decide upon strategies for their growth.
 It’s designed to effectively provide four strategic options and highlight the levels of risk associated to those for the business.

-It works as a 2x2, housing four generic strategies that can be applied to your business, highlighting a default risk level for each one.
+It works as a 2×2, housing four generic strategies that can be applied to your business, highlighting a default risk level for each one.
 It’s also known as the Product/Marketing Expansion Grid.

 As with every framework, there are some limitations to Ansoff Matrix such as: